-Nutrition is one of the most effective ways to prevent and treat kidney disease.
-The National Kidney Foundation explains which foods you should avoid and why.
+Nutrition is one of the most effective ways to prevent and manage kidney disease.
+Learn which foods you should avoid and why.

 Phosphorus, potassium, and protein are of particular importance to people living with chronic kidney disease (CKD).
 While these nutrients are necessary to good health and normal body function, too much of any one of them can be harmful.